openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rbd.md

 with only mon, mgrs, and osds to simulate the environment a customer will be in before starting the migration.
 The goal of the first POC is to ensure that:
-- We can keep the mon IP addresses moving them to the CephStorage nodes
+- We can keep the mon IP addresses moving them to the CephStorage nodes.
-- We can drain the existing controller nodes and shutting them down
+- We can drain the existing controller nodes and shut them down.
 - We can deploy additional monitors to the existing nodes, promoting them as
-  \_admin nodes that can be used by administrators to manage the ceph cluster and perform day2 operations against it
+  \_admin nodes that can be used by administrators to manage the ceph cluster and perform day2 operations against it.
-- We can keep the cluster operational during the migration
+- We can keep the cluster operational during the migration.

 ### Prerequisites